tanbro/redis_func_cache/README.md

     ...
 ```

+### Corrected and Polished Text

 > 💡 **Tip:**\
-> The purpose of the hash algorithm is to ensure the isolation of caches.
-Therefore, you can generate unique key names in any style, not just using hashes.
+> The purpose of the hash algorithm here is to ensure the isolation of caches.
+Therefore, you can generate unique key names using any method, not just hashes.

 ## Known Issues